Your buying guide for the best kids' phones in 2021

-Whether you're buying the first phone for your child who's 10, or your 15-year old teenager, here are some of the best phones around for kids.
-We've highlighted options that blend value with ease of use, strong build and, perhaps most importantly, enough power to play the latest games and watch YouTube.
+Whether you're buying the first phone for your child who's 10 or your 15-year old teenager, here are some of the best phones around for kids.
+We've highlighted options that blend value with ease of use, strong build and, perhaps most importantly, enough power to play the latest games and stream YouTube or Disney+.

 If you're after a SIM for your child also see our guide to the Best Kids' SIM Deals.

-An outstanding affordable buy for 2020 with great performance, 5G, OnePlus' signature snappy and clean Oxygen OS user experience and a more diverse camera setup than the company has ever used on a phone.
+An outstanding affordable buy from 2020 with great performance, 5G, OnePlus' easy-to-use Oxygen OS user experience and a more diverse camera setup than the company has ever used on a phone.
 What's not to love?

 Read our full OnePlus Nord review

-The iPhone SE is a phone devoted to function over form, prioritising raw performance and camera capabilities over design or aesthetics (though battery life gets caught in the crossfire), all in the name of hitting its £419/$399 starting price.
+The iPhone SE is a phone devoted to function over form, prioritising raw performance and camera capabilities over design or aesthetics (though battery life gets caught in the crossfire), all in the name of hitting its relatively affordable price.

-That makes it a very un-Apple iPhone, but that’s unlikely to help it win over Android users, who can still get a lot more for less by resisting the Apple allure - with the exception of the impressive inclusion of the top-tier A13 processor at a mid-range price, along with luxuries like wireless charging and waterproofing.
+That makes it a very un-Apple iPhone, with the exception of the impressive inclusion of the top-tier A13 processor at a mid-range price.

 It’s hard to entirely forgive the choice to save money on a budget 720p LCD display and dated design, and you’ll be committed to carrying a battery pack with you every day.
-Still, if you want a reliable camera, fast performance, and guaranteed iOS updates for years to come without breaking the bank then this is the iPhone for you.
+Still, if you want a reliable camera, fast performance and guaranteed iOS updates for years to come, without breaking the bank, then this is the iPhone for you/your kids.

 Read our full Apple iPhone SE (2020) review

 The Oppo A5 2020 is a great affordable option without making too many compromises.
-With a huge 5000mAh battery, a classy exterior design and a big display, you'd find it hard to believe that it's priced at just £179.99.
+With a huge 5000mAh battery, a classy exterior design and a big display, you'd find it hard to believe that it's priced as low as it is.

 Read our full Oppo A5 2020 review

-The Nokia 5.3 does offer a lot for a phone of its price point.
-The main camera lens produces clear and sharp images with very vivid colours, and the 4,000mAh battery doesn't disappoint with around a day and half's worth of usage.
+The Nokia 5.3 offers a lot for a phone for the money.
+The main camera produces clear and sharp images with very vivid colours, plus the 4000mAh battery doesn't disappoint, with around a day-and-a-half's worth of usage at a time.